Products tagged with 'probate form'

 $0.00

-California Affidavits for Release of Property of Decedent without Probate
+California Affidavits for Release of Estate Property without Probate

-Prepare Affidavits for Release of Property of Decedent without Probate with this package of template California forms.
+Prepare Affidavits to release the property of a deceased person without probate with this package of template California forms.

 - If you are acting as executor of an estate in California which is not going through probate or administration, you will require affidavits from the beneficiaries under the Will before you can release property to them.